Annemarie and Otto Esche

 - a beacon of German Myanmar studies

-I met Annemarie Esche, a doyenne of German Burma studies in 1991, when I took up Burmese at Humboldt University in (formerly East) Berlin.
+I met Annemarie Esche, a doyenne of German Burma studies, in 1991 when I took up Burmese at Humboldt University in (formerly East) Berlin.
 After my relocation to Yangon in 1996, we met regularly when she and her husband Otto spent the wintertime there.
-In the course of time, we made friends and spent many hours together.
+Over time, we made friends and spent many hours together.
 Later, her grandson Tobias became my business partner.

 During her work in Yangon, Annemarie Esche learned the Myanmar language so well that after her return from Myanmar in 1963, she got actively involved in setting up the new subject of Burmese Studies at the East Asian Institute of the Karl Marx University in Leipzig under the aegis of Dr. Eberhardt Richter.